The Consequences of Syrian Refugees in Turkey

 It asked Assad to stop using violence.
 Assad refused and instead sent tanks into Syrian cities.
 Ankara has kept its line of communication to the Assad regime open, but it is now under pressure to institute trade sanctions on Damascus in an attempt to stop the regime's bloodletting.

-The AKP recently allowed a gathering of the Syrian opposition in Antalya, Turkey, to draft an opposition manifesto.
+The AKP recently organized a gathering of the Syrian opposition in Antalya, Turkey, to draft an opposition manifesto.
 The governing party in Ankara has also allowed the Syrian Muslim Brotherhood, one of Syria's best-organized opposition groups and an ideological kin of the AKP, to operate publicly in Istanbul.

 How long can Ankara's policy of working with the regime while aiding its opponents last?